|Countryside Properties plc / Hyde Housing / Medway Council

 |Countryside Properties plc & Hyde Housing

 This major regeneration project will see the transformation of Rochester Riverside, extending the city centre of one of South East England’s most historic cathedral cities through the creation of up to 1400 new homes across 7 phases.
 Once complete, the masterplan will also deliver over 8,000sqm of non-residential floorspace including a primary school, a nursery, a hotel, retail spaces as well as extensive open space and public realm.
-BPTW and HTA Design were selected as the architects for the design and delivery, developing detailed designs for the first 4 phases, with HTA leading on the overall masterplan.
+BPTW was selected as the architect for the design and delivery, developing detailed designs for the first 4 phases, with HTA leading on the overall masterplan.
 BPTW’s planning consultancy team also played an integral role in the development having prepared and managed a hybrid planning application including detailed permission for the first 3 phases.
 The team also recently secured detailed permission for Phase 7.

 The design team has drawn inspiration from the wider Medway area, referencing the rich fabric found in the conservation areas of Rochester and also the character of Chatham and the Historic Naval Dockyard.
 Consideration of roof lines, local view corridors, building facades, fenestration, street furniture and opportunities for public art have all been designed and considered to create a sense of place that relates to the city and to the Medway.

 The proposals are a result of an extensive and considered design development process with Medway Council, the HCA and the local community.
 Throughout the process BPTW worked collaboratively with a multidisciplinary design team including HTA design, landscape architects, engineers, public art consultants, energy consultants and the client team.